ire4ever1190/taskman/readme.md

 Go to the [docs here](https://tempdocs.netlify.app/taskman/stable) for more information and examples

 ### Installation
-Either run `nimble install https://github.com/ire4ever1190/taskman` or add `requires "https://github.com/ire4ever1190/taskman"` to your .nimble file
+Either run `nimble install taskman` or add `requires "taskman"` to your .nimble file

 ### Examples